ethnzhng/yt-mp3/README.md

 A simple and user-friendly CLI tool for downloading a YouTube video as an MP3 file (in maximum quality), and optionally applying helpful modifications to the output file, including:
 - Adjusted volume
+- Set start and end timestamps for trimming
 - Metadata:
   - Track title
   - Artist